-- DHS and Health Dept. working to identify off site locations to quarantine sick residents - Trying to expand current capacity at existing shelters (slightly) to place clients who are most at risk or are showing symptoms - Winter Shelter (SWES) closed yesterday (per annual schedule) - Health Dept. working on local guidance for shelter operations; DHS did share guidance with providers from NYC Health Dept. about screening clients and social distancing guidelines in congregate settings.
+- DHS and Health Dept. working to identify off site locations to quarantine sick residents. - Trying to expand current capacity at existing shelters to place clients who are most at risk or are showing symptoms. - Winter Shelter closed last Sunday (per annual schedule). - Adopted guidance from NYC Health Dept. about screening clients and social distancing guidelines in congregate settings.

-3(cont.).
-Services for persons who are experiencing homelessness and/or are in supportive housing
+3. Services for persons who are experiencing homelessness and/or are in supportive housing

-- Scattered-site programs (i.e. rapid rehousing, permanent and bridge housing programs): - Case management to occur via phone where possible - Providers requested to check in on clients as often as possible (at least weekly) and note all contacts in client case notes
+- Scattered-site programs (i.e. rapid rehousing, permanent and bridge housing programs): - Case management to occur via phone where possible. - Providers requested to check in on clients as often as possible (at least weekly) and note all contacts in client case notes.